A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 The cVAE model is trained by maximizing the evidence lower bound of the likelihood.
-Then during inference, multiple latent feature $\boldsymbol{z}_j$ can be drawn from the prior distribution and the integration over latent $\boldsymbol{z}$ can be approximated with the sampling distribution \cite{prokudin2018deep}.
+Then, during inference, multiple latent features $\boldsymbol{z}_j$ can be drawn from the prior distribution, and the integration over latent $\boldsymbol{z}$ can be approximated with the sampling distribution \cite{prokudin2018deep}.
 Probabilistic U-Net model \cite{kohl2018probabilistic} combines the architecture of cVAE and U-Net model by treating the U-Net model as the encoder to produce a probabilistic segmentation map.
 The U-Net model can capture multi-scale feature representations in the low-dimensional latent space to encode the potential variability in the segmentation map.
+These models are illustrated in Fig.~\ref{fig:vae} (a) and (b).

-In summary, the VAE-based framework can take into consideration the data uncertainty coming from the input noise or the target output noise and can adapt the current state-of-the-art neural network architecture into its framework, making it more flexible for many kinds of applications.
+In summary, the VAE-based framework can take into consideration the data uncertainty coming from the input noise or the target output noise and can integrate state-of-the-art neural network architectures into its framework, making it more flexible for many kinds of applications.
 The key success lies in modeling the joint probability of all samples (pixels) in the image.
-The approach is suitable for structured uncertainty quantification (e.g., image grid structure, graph structure, et al.) through learning the implicit joint distribution on the structure.
+The approach is suitable for structured uncertainty quantification (e.g., image grid structure, graph structure) by learning the implicit joint distribution of the structure.